edjCase/JsonRpc/README.md

 Any method in the registered class that is a public instance method will be accessable through the Json Rpc Api.

 The controllers and manual registration CAN be used at the same time.
 Mix and match as needed.

+## Custom Rpc Responses
+In order to specify different types of responses (such as errors and successful result objects) in the same method `IRpcMethodResult` can be used as a return type.
+If the router detects the returned object is a `IRpcMethodResult` then it will call the `ToRpcReponse(...)` method and use that as the response.
+The default implementations are for simple error and success routes.
+The `RpcMethodErrorResult` will use the error code, message and data to create an error response.
+The `RpcMethodSuccessResult` will use the optional return object to create a successful response.

+Any custom implementation of the `IRpcMethodResult` can be used for application specific purposes.
+One common use may be to unify the custom rpc error codes that one specific application uses.

+There are two helper methods in the RpcController class: `this.Ok(obj)` and `this.Error(code, message, data)`.
+They are just wrappers around the implementations of `IRpcMethodResult`.
+So `return this.Ok(obj);` is equivalent to `return new RpcMethodSuccessResult(obj)`.

+## Misc

 Bulk requests are supported (as specificed in JsonRpc 2.0 docs) and will all be run asynchronously.
 The responses may be in a different order than the requests.